pantheon-systems/documentation/source/content/guides/wordpress-developer/08-wordpress-solr.md

 ![Enable Solr from The Site Dashboard](../../../images/dashboard/settings-addons-solr.png)

-This provisions Apache Solr containers for every environment for your site.
-You are now ready to begin integrating with WordPress.
+This provisions Apache Solr containers for every environment of your site.
+You are now ready to integrate with WordPress.

 ## Solr Search for WordPress